-- "(1) 'Archivist' means the Archivist of the United States. - "(2) 'Assassination record' means a record that is related to the assassination of President John F. Kennedy, that was created or made available for use by, obtained by, or otherwise came into the possession of- - "(A) the Commission to Investigate the Assassination of President John F. Kennedy (the 'Warren Commission'); - "(B) the Commission on Central Intelligence Agency Activities Within the United States (the 'Rockefeller Commission'); - "(C) the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities (the 'Church Committee'); - "(D) the Select Committee on Intelligence (the 'Pike Committee') of the House of Representatives; - ''(E) the Select Committee on Assassinations (the 'House Assassinations Committee') of the House of Representatives; - "(F) the Library of Congress; - "(G) the National Archives and Records Administration; - "(H) any Presidential library; - "(I) any Executive agency; - "(J) any independent agency; - "(K) any other office of the Federal Government; and - "(L) any State or local law enforcement office that provided support or assistance or performed work in connection with a Federal inquiry into the assassination of President John F. Kennedy, but does not include the autopsy records donated by the Kennedy family to the National Archives pursuant to a deed of gift regulating access to those records, or copies and reproductions made from such pendent regulatory agency. "(5) 'Government office' means any office of the Federal Government that has possession or control of assassination records, including-
+- "(1) 'Archivist' means the Archivist of the United States. - "(2) 'Assassination record' means a record that is related to the assassination of President John F. Kennedy, that was created or made available for use by, obtained by, or otherwise came into the possession of- - "(A) the Commission to Investigate the Assassination of President John F. Kennedy (the 'Warren Commission'); - "(B) the Commission on Central Intelligence Agency Activities Within the United States (the 'Rockefeller Commission'); - "(C) the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities (the 'Church Committee'); - "(D) the Select Committee on Intelligence (the 'Pike Committee') of the House of Representatives; - "(E) the Select Committee on Assassinations (the 'House Assassinations Committee') of the House of Representatives; - (F) the Library of Congress; - "(G) the National Archives and Records Administration: - "(H) any Presidential library; - "(I) any Executive agency; - "(J) any independent agency; - "(K) any other office of the Federal Government; - "(L) any State or local law enforcement office that provided support or assistance or performed work in connection with a Federal inquiry into the assassination of President John F. Kennedy, but does not include the autopsy records donated by the Kennedy family to the National Archives pursuant to a deed of gift regulating access to those records, or copies and reproductions made from such records.